 If you're a non-European Union (EU) resident shopping in Lisbon or other parts of Portugal, you may notice a VAT (Value Added Tax) added to your receipts.
 VAT is a consumption tax added to each item you buy, resulting in an extra cost to consumers.

-In this guide, we'll explain the tax-free regime, and we'll walk you through the process of claiming a VAT refund in Portugal.
+In this guide, we'll explain the tax-free regime, and we'll walk you through the process of claiming a tax refund in Portugal, such as Lisbon Airport.

 Who can claim a VAT refund?